RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/45-ROM.md

 <sup>5</sup> But after thy hardness and impenitent heart treasurest up unto thyself wrath against the day of wrath and revelation of the righteous judgment of God;
 <sup>6</sup> Who will render to every man according to his deeds:
 <sup>7</sup> To them who by patient continuance in well doing seek for glory and honour and immortality, eternal life:
-<sup>8</sup> But unto them that are contentious , and do not obey the truth, but obey unrighteousness, indignation and wrath,
+<sup>8</sup> But unto them that are contentious, and do not obey the truth, but obey unrighteousness, indignation and wrath,
 <sup>9</sup> Tribulation and anguish, upon every soul of man that doeth evil, of the Jew first, and also of the Gentile;
 <sup>10</sup> But glory, honour, and peace, to every man that worketh good, to the Jew first, and also to the Gentile:
 <sup>11</sup> For there is no respect of persons with God.
 <sup>12</sup> For as many as have sinned without law shall also perish without law: and as many as have sinned in the law shall be judged by the law;
 <sup>13</sup> (For not the hearers of the law [are] just before God, but the doers of the law shall be justified.
 <sup>14</sup> For when the Gentiles, which have not the law, do by nature the things contained in the law, these, having not the law, are a law unto themselves:
-<sup>15</sup> Which shew the work of the law written in their hearts, their conscience also bearing witness, and [their] thoughts the mean while accusing or else excusing one another ;)
+<sup>15</sup> Which shew the work of the law written in their hearts, their conscience also bearing witness, and [their] thoughts the mean while accusing or else excusing one another;)
 <sup>16</sup> In the day when God shall judge the secrets of men by Jesus Christ according to my gospel.
 <sup>17</sup> Behold, thou art called a Jew, and restest in the law, and makest thy boast of God,
 <sup>18</sup> And knowest [his] will, and approvest the things that are more excellent, being instructed out of the law;